Brutal video shows man holding 4-year-old daughter as he's viciously attacked; suspect on loose

 Wilson was arrested and faces “charges of first-degree assault-extreme indifference, second-degree assault — serious bodily injury and child abuse.”
 He is being held in Jefferson County Jail.

-Police have released still images from the surveillance video in hopes of identifying the other man.
+Police have released still images from the surveillance video in hopes of identifying the other man involved.
 He has been described as white, 5”8 and aged in his mid-20s.